noun (plural bullies)

 verb (bullies, bullying, bullied)[with object] Back to top

-- Use superior strength or influence to intimidate (someone), typically to force him or her to do what one wants: a local man was bullied into helping themMore example sentences
+- Use superior strength or influence to intimidate (someone), typically to force them to do something: a local man was bullied into helping themMore example sentences

 - Once, he was bullied into crawling between the legs of one of them in public.